SavaiinaeaSIlva/lp-automation/README.md

 3. Key Features
 The website's functionality is primarily controlled by assets/js/main.js and includes:

-Fully Responsive Design: Adapts seamlessly to all screen sizes, from mobile phones to desktop monitors, using Tailwind CSS's utility-first approach.
+Fully Responsive Design: Tailwind CSS utility-first styling across mobile, tablet, and desktop.

-Animate On Scroll (AOS): Subtle, professional animations trigger as the user scrolls, enhancing visual engagement without being distracting.
+Animate On Scroll (AOS): Subtle animations on scroll for a polished feel.

-Smooth Scrolling Navigation: Clicking on navigation links glides the user to the corresponding section of the page for a fluid experience.

-"Single-Page App" for Legal Docs: Legal pages (Terms, Privacy, etc.) load instantly within the main view without a full page refresh, providing a fast and seamless UX.

-Dynamic "Sticky" Header: The header remains visible at the top of the viewport, providing easy navigation access at all times.

-Mobile Flyout Menu: A clean, off-canvas menu for mobile users.

-Cookie Consent Banner: A non-intrusive banner to inform users about cookie usage, with its accepted state stored in local storage to prevent it from reappearing.

-Automated Copyright Year: The copyright year in the footer is automatically updated by JavaScript.

-Formspree Integration: The contact form is securely handled by Formspree, eliminating the need for a custom backend.
+Smooth Navigation: Fixed header with active-link highlighting and mobile flyout menu.

+Consent-Gated Analytics: GA4 loads only after "Accept All" cookies (or if already accepted).

+Cookie Consent Banner: Stores the user choice in localStorage and respects it.

+Legal Pages: Dedicated pages for Privacy, Terms, Refund, Cookie, and SLA.

+Lead Capture: Contact form and direct Calendly CTA.

 4. Technologies Used
 Technology